CardForest/master-class/docs/serialization.md

 );
 ```

-We also have a non-enumerable `snapshot` method that convert the instance into a raw plain object, stripping it from any getters or setters
+We also have a non-enumerable `snapshot` method that converts the instance into a raw plain object, stripping it from any getters or setters

 ```js
 assert.deepEquals(